SavchenkoDV/SavchenkoDV/README.md

 <h1 align="left">Hi, I'm Dmitrii 👋</h1>

-Aspiring **Software Engineer** with a solid foundation in DevOps, backend development, and system-level programming.
+**Software Engineer** with a solid foundation in DevOps, backend development, and system-level programming.
 I’m passionate about building reliable and scalable infrastructure, exploring modern software technologies, and turning ideas into practical solutions.

 Currently studying at **Ecole 42**.